fwiko/tree-feller/README.md

 Allows for all valid blocks above a log block when it is broken with an axe to also be broken automatically.
 Relative damage is applied to the tool used to maintain integrity of tool deterioration.

+Supports all log blocks and all axe items implemented up to Minecraft version 1.17.

 ### Commands

 - __Toggle plugin functionality player-side.__